EDGDrummond/snarkExplainer/part-1/argument-of-knowledge.md

 <figure><img src="../.gitbook/assets/1@3x (2).png" alt="" width="249"><figcaption><p>A generic AND gate with variable wire values</p></figcaption></figure>

-In this sketch, x represents input1, y represents input2, and z represents the output.
+In this sketch, $$x$$ represents input 1, $$y$$ represents input 2, and $$z$$ represents the output.
 When we sketch out circuits later we are usually going to assume that the wire values are variable.

 When we put lots of gates together, we get something we call a circuit.
 By putting gates together in the right ways, we can do more advanced things, like adding or multiplying large numbers.
 It is billions of gates like these, interconnected and stacked on top of each other, that allow a computer to use the internet and read this text.